HUNTER-SAZZADUL-ISLAM/House-Rent-Project-Using-Java-Swing/README.md

 This is a beginer java swing project
 To run this project three steps required
 1. etract the rar file
-2. coppy java project file to your c Drive
+2. copy java project file to your c Drive
-3. coppy java file to your eclipse-workspace now run the project
+3. copy java file to your eclipse-workspace now run the project